inside.ewu.edu

 Pre-requisites: PSYC 305, PSYC 324 or permission of the instructor.

-The interaction between parents and children, the development and socialization of the child within the family and the relationship of the family to the school and community from a developmental perspective.
-Approaches to child rearing, management, discipline and communication for parents, teachers and other child care personnel are presented.
+The interaction between parents and children, the development and socialization of the child within the family, and the relationship of the family to the school and community from a developmental perspective.
+Approaches to child rearing, management, discipline, and communication for parents, teachers, and other child care personnel are presented.
 Also examines family social support functions and considers multicultural issues in child socialization and guidance.
-Appropriate for present and future parents, teachers and child care personnel.

 PSYC 481.
 PREJUDICE AND STEREOTYPING.
 5 Credits.